ferdon-inc/styleguide/lokahi/index.md

 1. Update:

-1. Can [change the name of the instance](#change-the-name-of-block) by clicking on the pen icon next to the name of that instance on the workplace, and when [going inside of the instance](<#double-click-on-a-block-(at-contract-or-element)>), the instance name appears on the toolbar under the type name of the layer.
+    A. Can [change the name of the instance](#change-the-name-of-block) by clicking on the pen icon next to the name of that instance on the workplace, and when [going inside of the instance](<#double-click-on-a-block-(at-contract-or-element)>), the instance name appears on the toolbar under the type name of the layer.
-1. Can change the name of the original block, but don't affect the name of instances that are dragged on the workplace if you haven’t changed the instance’s name on the workplace.
+    B. Can change the name of the original block, but don't affect the name of instances that are dragged on the workplace if you haven’t changed the instance’s name on the workplace.
-1. Can [change the type of a Register block](#edit-markings) inside of the instance, but don't affect that Register block inside the original block.
+    C. Can [change the type of a Register block](#edit-markings) inside of the instance, but don't affect that Register block inside the original block.
 And after that, when changing something relates to that Register block inside the original block, it cannot affect that Register block inside the instance.
-1. Can change the type of a Register block inside of the original block, it will affect the instance if you don't change anything like [adding a message](#edit-markings), [changing the type](#define-type), [changing the port](#configure-port), [adding a hashtag](#manage-hashtags),.... relates to that Register block inside of the instance.
+    D. Can change the type of a Register block inside of the original block, it will affect the instance if you don't change anything like [adding a message](#edit-markings), [changing the type](#define-type), [changing the port](#configure-port), [adding a hashtag](#manage-hashtags),.... relates to that Register block inside of the instance.
 And it won't affect if we change at least one thing related to that Register block of the instance.
 Once the type for that Register block is changed, all messages have been added at the Logit/Element instance and the Contract layer will be cleared.
-1. Can add or change the messages, the [expression](#edit-expression) and the [variable](#variable) at some places inside of the instance, but don't affect the same places inside of the original block.
+    E. Can add or change the messages, the [expression](#edit-expression) and the [variable](#variable) at some places inside of the instance, but don't affect the same places inside of the original block.
-1. When adding data on the [“Add Data” sidebar](#add-data-sidebar) at the Contract layer for an instance, it affects the Logit layer’s data of that instance.
+    F. When adding data on the [“Add Data” sidebar](#add-data-sidebar) at the Contract layer for an instance, it affects the Logit layer’s data of that instance.
-1. Can add a message or add an expression or change the variable at some places inside of the original block, it will affect the instance if it doesn't change anything related to those places inside of the instance.
+    G. Can add a message or add an expression or change the variable at some places inside of the original block, it will affect the instance if it doesn't change anything related to those places inside of the instance.
 And it won't affect if we change at least one thing related to those places inside of the instance.
-1. The changes inside the instance don't affect the original block.
+    H. The changes inside the instance don't affect the original block.
 But the changes inside of the original block will affect the instance.
-1. Cannot change the status (Yes/No) of the connection from [Decision](#decision-block) block to other block inside instance.
+    I. Cannot change the status (Yes/No) of the connection from [Decision](#decision-block) block to other block inside instance.
 But you can change the status (Yes/No) with the connection creates from the new component (between Decision blocks and normal blocks) inside the instance (drag new block inside the instance then create some connections with that block then set the status)
-1. Cannot change the port of the connection from a normal block to a Decision block inside an instance.
+    J. Cannot change the port of the connection from a normal block to a Decision block inside an instance.
 So when opening the ["Choose Represent Value Data"](#decision-block) screen, it disables the selection box for the port to connect with the Decision block, not allowing it to change.
-1. Can create more connections inside the instance.
+    K. Can create more connections inside the instance.
 Can change like the “Expression” screen at Step 2 (the expression in the fields).
-1. Cannot delete at Step 1 with the connections are created in the root block.
+    L. Cannot delete at Step 1 with the connections are created in the root block.
 If hover on the "Delete" icon of that connection, the "Delete" icon will be disabled and it appears a tooltip is "We cannot delete this connection because it's extended from meta type".

-1. Delete
+2. Delete

-1. Can delete the instance in the workplace, but doesn’t affect the original block.
+    A. Can delete the instance in the workplace, but doesn’t affect the original block.
-1. Can delete the original block on the “Add Component” sidebar and “Layer” dropdown list and the instance that was dragged on the workplace will be disappeared.
+    B. Can delete the original block on the “Add Component” sidebar and “Layer” dropdown list and the instance that was dragged on the workplace will be disappeared.
-1. Can delete the new part or change by adding the block on the model inside of the instance, but don't affect the original block.
+    C. Can delete the new part or change by adding the block on the model inside of the instance, but don't affect the original block.
 And cannot delete the part of the model as the model of the original block for the first time creating the instance.
 After that, when changing something inside of the original block, it still affects the instance.
-1. Can delete or change the model inside of the original block, it will affect the instance.
+    D. Can delete or change the model inside of the original block, it will affect the instance.
 And it won't affect the places of the instance that are different from that original block.

-1. Configure Port
+3. Configure Port

-1. Can change the instance by adding some new port inside of the instance or clear those new ports once defined.
+    A. Can change the instance by adding some new port inside of the instance or clear those new ports once defined.
 The ports of the instance are the same as the original block, cannot clear those ports, can only rename those original block's ports and doesn’rsquo;t affect the original block.
-1. Once changed something inside the instance, when changing something inside of the original block, it cannot affect like changing the name of the port to the instance but if change the type of port at Original block, it will clear the old type of port at instance block and keep as the original block’s port.
+    B.  Once changed something inside the instance, when changing something inside of the original block, it cannot affect like changing the name of the port to the instance but if change the type of port at Original block, it will clear the old type of port at instance block and keep as the original block’s port.
-1. Can change the port inside of the original block, it will affect the instance.
+    C.  Can change the port inside of the original block, it will affect the instance.

-1. Access to instance layer
+4. Access to instance layer

-1. At the higher layer's workplace double click on the instance, we access the workplace of that instance.
+    A.  At the higher layer's workplace double click on the instance, we access the workplace of that instance.
-1. At the higher layer's workplace double click on the original block on the “Add Component” sidebar, we access the workplace of that original block and can see the “Layer” dropdown list.
+    B.  At the higher layer's workplace double click on the original block on the “Add Component” sidebar, we access the workplace of that original block and can see the “Layer” dropdown list.
-1. Inside the workplace of that instance, on the toolbar, it displays the name of the instance under the type name of the layer, and doesn't see the “Layer” dropdown list anymore.
+    C.  Inside the workplace of that instance, on the toolbar, it displays the name of the instance under the type name of the layer, and doesn't see the “Layer” dropdown list anymore.
 Next is the “PARENT NAME” with the name of the higher layer containing that instance.
 The last is the “META TYPE” with the name of the original block of the instance.
-1. Once clicked on the name at the “PARENT NAME” at the toolbar once went inside the instance, it returns to the higher layer that contains that instance.
+    D.  Once clicked on the name at the “PARENT NAME” at the toolbar once went inside the instance, it returns to the higher layer that contains that instance.
 And in the toolbar, appears the “Layer” dropdown list.
-1. Once clicked on the name at the “META TYPE” at the toolbar once went inside the instance, it returns to the original block of the instance.
+    E.  Once clicked on the name at the “META TYPE” at the toolbar once went inside the instance, it returns to the original block of the instance.
 And in the toolbar, appears the “Layer” dropdown list.

-1. Create new layer from an instance
+5. Create new layer from an instance

-1. You can [create a layer from the instance's model](#select-a-group), and that layer will appear on the “Layer” dropdown list.
+    You can [create a layer from the instance's model](#select-a-group), and that layer will appear on the “Layer” dropdown list.

-1. Category
+6. Category

-1. When adding or changing the category on the instance, it will save in the “Component Info” screen of that instance and don't affect the original block, but cannot see that category in the “Add Component” sidebar of the higher layer.
+    A.  When adding or changing the category on the instance, it will save in the “Component Info” screen of that instance and don't affect the original block, but cannot see that category in the “Add Component” sidebar of the higher layer.
-1. When adding or changing the category on the original block, it will save in the “Component Info” screen of that original block and affect the instance and can see that category in the “Add Component” sidebar of the higher layer.
+    B.  When adding or changing the category on the original block, it will save in the “Component Info” screen of that original block and affect the instance and can see that category in the “Add Component” sidebar of the higher layer.

 #### Right Click On A Block